How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Additional Required Components

-You may already have a microphone around the shack with an 8-pin round plug wired for Kenwood or Alinco radios, which should work fine with this node, and you probably already have an external 4 or 8 Ω speaker with 1/8" (3.5mm) plug.
+You may already have a microphone around the shack with an 8-pin round plug wired for Kenwood or Alinco radios, which should work fine with this node, and you probably already have an external 3 - 8 Ω speaker with 1/8" (3.5mm) plug.
 This design uses 5V USB power from the MiniPC, which may not be enough voltage for some mics that are designed for 8V, though most such mics I have tested work fine on 5V.
 The Alinco EMS-57 is a good mic that is designed for 5V and has a built-in DTMF keypad and encoder.
 Some other mics with keypads don't actually have a DTMF encoder and instead send serial data out expecting a radio to then generate the DTMF tones.
 Be sure to carefully review the schematic and pinout of any mic before using with a UCI.

 A variety of other mics and mic jacks can also be used.
-Icom HM-154T DTMF mics sound good but have an RJ45 connector and do require 8V for the DTMF encoder.
+Icom HM-154T DTMF mics sound good but have an RJ45 connector and require 8V for the DTMF encoder.
 If a mic does not work on 5V a small DC-DC converter such as a B6287 module can be added to supply 8V or any other needed voltage.
 I have built nodes with Icom mic wiring instead of Kenwood/Alinco, using a B6287 step-up converter module to provide 8VDC, and they work perfectly.
 Battery powered mics would also be a good option such as a Rode NT3 with an Inrad DMS-1 desk mic stand.

-AllScan is an authorized Alinco reseller and we have EMS-57's in stock for immediate shipment.
+AllScan is an authorized Alinco reseller and I have EMS-57's in stock for immediate shipment.
 The genuine EMS-57 sound literally 10 times better than the $20 counterfeit EMS-57s available on amazon/ebay/etc. The genuine Alinco has a much fuller sound, better presence, much lower handling noise, and a longer more pliable coiled cord.
 Good mics are a great long-term investment and everyone on AllStar will greatly appreciate the difference in audio quality.

 A small PAM8302A amp module has plenty of volume for most environments, but for louder environments eg. driving on the highway with the windows open you may need something a bit louder.
 The PAM8302A module will output 2.5W @ 4Ω and 1.5W @ 8Ω or there are many other small audio amp modules available with power ratings into the 50+Watt range but you would then need to power the amp module from a separate power supply, as URIs or miniPC USB ports will only be able to supply about 5V 1-2A.